I'll Be There for You/You're All I Need to Get By

-"I'll Be There for You/You're All I Need to Get By" is a duet song by the American rapper Method Man, and singer Mary J. Blige who sings the intro, the choruses, and backing vocals.
-The song is a remix of Method Man's "All I Need" which appeared on his 1994 debut album, Tical.
-All versions of this song contain an interpolation of Marvin Gaye & Tammi Terrell's hit, You're All I Need to Get By.
-Both this remix song and the original were produced by RZA.
-The remix song was released as a single and is also known as "I'll Be There for You/You're All I Need to Get By (Razor Sharp Mix)".
-The video for this remix song was directed by Diane Martel.
+"I'll Be There for You/You're All I Need to Get By" is a duet song by American rapper Method Man, featuring American singer-songwriter Mary J. Blige.
+The song is a remix of Method Man's "All I Need", which appears on his debut studio album, Tical (1994).
+The song, a hip hop soul record, was released as a single by Def Jam Recordings and PolyGram Records on April 25, 1995.

+All 3 versions of this song contain an interpolation of Marvin Gaye and Tammi Terrell's hit, "You're All I Need to Get By".
+The first remix and the original were produced by Method Man's Wu-Tang Clan cohort RZA.
+The remix was released as a single and is also known as "I'll Be There for You/You're All I Need to Get By (Razor Sharp Mix)".
+The music video for the remix was directed by American director Diane Martel.

-Another version of the remix was released for radio airplay, titled "I'll Be There for You/You're All I Need to Get By (Puff Daddy Mix)", which was produced by Sean "Puffy" Combs and Trackmasters.
-The Puff Daddy version of the song contains a new instrumental which includes a repeated sample from the Notorious B.I.G.'s "Me & My Bitch".
-The song sold over 800,000 copies and was certified platinum by the RIAA.
+The third version of the remix was released for radio airplay, titled "I'll Be There for You/You're All I Need to Get By (Puff Daddy Mix)", which was produced by Sean "Puffy" Combs and Trackmasters.
+The Puff Daddy version of the song contains a new instrumental which includes a repeated vocal sample from the Notorious B.I.G.'s song, "Me & My Bitch" (from his debut Ready to Die, released the same year).
+The song sold over 800,000 copies and was certified platinum by the Recording Industry Association of America (RIAA).

-Overview and Legacy
+Composition

+Method Man raps three verses, while Mary J. Blige sings the intro, the chorus, and backing vocals.
+The song is often cited as the first hybrid of what's now known as "Thug-Love" duets.